tomfieber/tomfieber/README.md

 # Hi there 👋

 ## 🤓 About Me
-I'm a husband and father of four, currently working as a security consultant.
-Most of my stuff is basically just to make my life a little bit easier, but if you find it useful, feel free to use it as well.
+Dad, husband, and retired Army veteran.
+I work as a security consultant and am consistently striving to be the okayest pentester I can be.